jose0628/Starbucks-Capstone-Challenge/README.md

     └── README.md

-The data for analysis is contained in three files:

-* portfolio.json -
-* profile.json -
-* transcript.json -

-Here is the schema and explanation of each variable in the files:
+Here is the schema and explanation of each variable in the datasets:

 **portfolio.json**
 * id (string) - offer id